WebDesigner32/Catalog/README.md

 ##**Sources**##

-1. The opensource Banner Maker that I used to make my banner can be found at:
+1. The opensource banner maker that I used to make my banner can be found at:
 `http://bannerfans.com/banner_maker.php`.